-A Circumstellar Disk is matter, typically in a ring, collected around a star.
-It can be composed of gas, Cosmic Dust, Planetesimals, or a combination, in orbit around the star.
-For young stars, for which the term Protoplanetary Disk is used, it may be the raw material of later planets.
-The Asteroids around the Sun represent a thin circumstellar disk.
+A circumstellar disk (in context, just disk) is matter, typically in a ring, collected around a star.
+It can be composed of gas, dust, planetesimals, or a combination, in orbit around the star.
+For young stars, for which the term protoplanetary disk is used, it may be the raw material of later planets.
+The asteroids around the Sun represent a thin circumstellar disk.

-Older stars can also have disks such as Debris Disks.
+Older stars can also have such disks, such as debris disks.